Job Search Toolkit

 Sample Resume 1 – Re-Entry

-FlexProfessionals, LLC.
-This is a simple, succinct one-page resume of a re-entry candidate.
+Januray 2023, FlexProfessionals, LLC.
+A simple, succinct one-page resume of a re-entry candidate.
+Yours should look different, but this will give you some ideas.

 Second Act: After Leaving the Federal Cocoon, the Sky’s the Limit for Former Government Employees